 What Can We Do to Stop This?

 The good news is that this proposal is by no means a done deal.
 We still have an opportunity to fight back.
 If the Trump Administration plans to move forward with this, which the current reporting indicates is likely, they will have to submit a ‘finalized’ version of the proposed rule to the Federal Register for public comment.
 During this comment period, it is imperative that the public makes its voice heard in support of immigrant rights.
 From there, legal action may need to be taken to challenge the rule.
 Of course, ultimately, elections are the key to protecting immigrant rights.

 Get Immigration Law Help in Los Angeles

 At the Goldstein Immigration Lawyers, we are proud to be strong advocates for immigrants.
-If you or your loved one needs immigration law advice, please contact us today at (213) 262-2000.
+If you or your loved one needs immigration law advice, please contact us today.
 We have an office in Los Angeles and serve communities throughout Southern California, including Santa Monica, Torrance, Alhambra, and Monterey Park.